Modelling Explosive Energy Release in the Sun’s Atmosphere

 Available to: Domestic students

-We are looking for a motivated, independent student with a 1st class Honours (or expected) degree or equivalent.
+We are looking for a motivated, independent student with an Honours (or expected) degree or equivalent.

 Experience in coding would be an advantage.